avtomatik/file_system/README.md

 **FileWorks** is a Python-based utility suite designed for efficient file system operations, including file synchronization, transformation, and reporting.
 It provides a set of scripts to automate common file management tasks, making it easier to handle large volumes of files with minimal manual intervention.

+**And the most of all:** A simple CLI tool to move and rename files with customizable filtering and transformation.

 ## Features

 * **File Synchronization**: Keep directories in sync by copying or moving files between them.